The Value of Interaction in Data Intelligence: Measuring Cost-Benefit Empirically

 A stimulus may comprise of textual, visual, audio, and other forms of data as the input to the process.
-Normally, one would consider the alphabet, $\mathbb{S}_\text{stimulus}$, containing only the stimuli designed for a trial or a set of trials for which participants' responses can be aggregated.
-However, if the pre-designed stimuli are unknown to participants, one must consider that $\mathbb{S}_\text{stimulus}$ consisting of all possible stimuli that could be presented to the participants.
+Normally, one would consider that the alphabet, $\mathbb{S}_\text{stimulus}$, contains only the stimuli designed for a trial or a set of trials for which participants' responses can be aggregated.
+However, if the pre-designed stimuli are unknown to participants, one must consider that $\mathbb{S}_\text{stimulus}$ consists of all possible stimuli that could be presented to the participants.
 For instance, the design of a study may involve only 64 pairs of colors and ask users to determine which is brighter.
 Since any pairing of two colors are possible, $\mathbb{S}_\text{stimulus}$ actually consists of $N \times N$ letters where $N$ is the number of colors that can be shown on the study apparatus.
 On a 24-bit color monitor, $N = 2^{24}$ and $N \times N = 2^{48} \ggg 64$.
 Hence the entropy of $\mathbb{S}_\text{stimulus}$ is usually very high.

-On the other hand, the participants' inputs are commonly facilitated by multiple-choice buttons, radio buttons, or slide bars, which have a smaller alphabet $\mathbb{S}_\text{choice}$.
-In some studies, more complicated inputs, e.g., spatial locations and text fields, are used.
-Nevertheless, for any quantitative analysis, such inputs will be aggregated, or grouped into, to a set of post-processed letters in a smaller alphabet $\mathbb{S}'_\text{choices}$.
+On the other hand, the participants' inputs are commonly facilitated by multiple-choice buttons, radio buttons, or slide bars, which has a smaller alphabet $\mathbb{S}_\text{choice}$.
+In some studies, more complicated inputs, e.g., spatial locations and text fields, are used, corresponding to large alphabets.
+Nevertheless, for any quantitative analysis, such complicated inputs will be aggregated to, or grouped into, a set of post-processed letters in a smaller alphabet $\mathbb{S}'_\text{choices}$.
 It is not difficult to notice that $\mathbb{S}_\text{choice}$ or $\mathbb{S}'_\text{choice}$ is essentially an input action alphabet $\mathbb{A}_\text{act}$.
+In the following discussion, we do not distinguish between $\mathbb{S}_\text{choice}$ and $\mathbb{S}'_\text{choice}$.

-Once a participant has made a decision, the alphabet $\mathbb{A}_\text{decision}$ consists of only one letter and is of entropy 0 bits.
-However, after one merges all repeated measures and responses from different participants in analysis, $\mathbb{S}_\text{result}$ is expected to contain difference decisions, each is associated with its number or frequency of occurrence.
+Once a participant has made a decision, only one letter in the alphabet $\mathbb{A}_\text{decision}$ has the probability value 1, while the other letters are of probability 0.
+The $\mathbb{A}_\text{decision}$ is thus of entropy 0 bits.
+However, after one merges all the repeated measures and responses from different participants into an alphabet $\mathbb{S}_\text{result}$ (with the same letters of $\mathbb{A}_\text{decision}$), the letters in $\mathbb{S}_\text{result}$ are expected to be associated with difference numbers or frequencies of occurrence.